-An aspect of the lens that I think is really cool for those that shoot in difficult conditions such as a live concert is the Manual Override (MO) mode which can be triggered on the lens.
+There is a lens detail I think is cool for those that shoot in difficult conditions, such as a live concert.
+It is the Manual Override (MO) mode, which can be triggered on the lens.

 The lens can focus as close as 1.2m away from the subject unless restricted by the focus limiter.

-The lock is sturdy, but still very easy to use when I need to get the hood off in a flash.
+The lock is sturdy but very easy to use when I need to get the hood off in a flash.
 It also comes with a very nicely padded and durable case.

 As I mentioned earlier, I have tried a lot of 70-200mm lenses.
 I mean, a lot.
 Every new one on the market.
-The 70-200 was actually the first lens I ever bought myself twelve years ago.
+The 70-200 was the first lens I bought twelve years ago.

 This Sport version of the lens caught me by surprise for sure.

-Before we even get into the construction, right off the bat I can tell you that this lens is not the heaviest by far.
-I tend to shoot sporting events for a good 12 hours at a time.
-My back is bowing in thanks at the decreased weight.
+Before we even get into the construction, I can tell you that this lens is not the heaviest by far.
+I tend to shoot sporting events for 12 hours at a time.
+My back is bowing in thanks to the decreased weight.

-Weighing in at a teeny bit less than 4 pounds, this is a useable weight by far.
+It weighs a tiny bit less than 4 lb, so it is very usable.
 Yes, the Canon equivalent is lighter.
 But the reason this lens is a smidgen heavier is worthwhile.

 The physical build of this lens is fantastic.
 And it lends to its workhorse properties (weather sealing and shock absorbency).
-The body is constructed out of a clever mixture of a very durable form of plastic, metal, and a new compound known as TSC (short for Thermally Stable Composite).
+The body is constructed from a clever mixture of a durable form of plastic, metal, and a new compound known as TSC.
+(This is short for Thermally Stable Composite.)

 The lens feels durable.
-I found it to be more shock resistant than many of my other lenses.
-The glass itself is made of a high-grade glass mixture, 24 Elements in 22 Groups.
+I found it more shock-resistant than many of my other lenses.
+The glass is high-grade, with 24 Elements in 22 Groups.

-I felt very confident taking this lens out for a spin in whatever situation I found myself in.
-The weather sealing is a testament to a highly effective dust and splash proof structure.
+I felt confident taking this lens out for a spin in whatever situation I encountered.
+The weather sealing is a testament to a highly effective dust and splashproof structure.
 It has special sealing at the mount connection, manual focus ring, zoom ring, and cover connection.

 There’s only one downside I find with the construction.
 The customary tripod foot (that many 70-200mm lenses have) cannot be removed.
 This lens is also still technically heavier than the Canon or Nikon versions.
 I’d argue this is a fair trade for how shock resistant and durable it is.

-But the lack of a removable foot doesn’t bother me, but can bother some photographers.
+But the lack of a removable foot doesn’t bother me, but it can bother some photographers.

 Ease of Use

-Before getting into all of the technical garble of whether this lens is worth the investment or not, I think ease of use is just as important (if not more so in some regards).
+Something to mention before getting into the technical garble of whether this lens is worth the investment.
+I think ease of use is just as important (if not more so in some regards).

 Picking up this Sigma 70-200mm f/2.8 was like holding an old friend.
 The design was very familiar and comfortable.
 This focal length is likely the most comfortable telephoto you will ever use.